enzosamojedny/2da-preentrega-samojedny-39520/README.md

 1-You have to register (it's mandatory in order to access the program, else you won't be able to play with the content) The website will use your inputs to register you as a new client (make sure you input a high gross salary)

 2- You can transfer money to two hard-coded real clients, and you will get a receipt for each transaction.
+Each receipt has a unique number of transaction, as well as the current time and more useful data.

 3- Ask for loans